 With a basic understanding of the PLC, we now turn to how this is used in marketing planning.
 As we will see, the PLC helps the marketer understand that marketing decisions must change as a product moves from one stage to another.
-For example, marketers will find that what works when appealing to Innovators in the Introduction stage is different than marketing methods used to attract Early Majority during the Growth stage.
+For example, marketers will find what works when appealing to customers in the Introduction stage is different than marketing methods used to attract customers during the Growth stage.

 - Level of Competition

 - Price Level

 - While at the general level the PLC is divided into five main stages, we view most stages as consisting of sub-stages that result from noticeable changes in market characteristics.

 - While market characteristics are evaluated for the product form, we offer strategy guidance for individual brands that compete within these specific industries.

 - While the examples presented in our PLC discussion focus mainly on marketing situations facing for-profit businesses, it should be understood that not-for-profit businesses are confronted with similar situations.
 Thus, being aware of the issues faced in the PLC will also strengthen the marketing efforts of many of these organizations.